pto pta funding 8

 Legislative Activities

-Participating in and supporting Local, State, and National PTA-related legislative activity. is encourage and funds may be used.
+Participating in and supporting Local, State, and National PTA-related legislative activity is encouraged and funds may be used.

 • School budget and funding changes (levies);